mbb10324/react-figura/README.md

 ## Components

-Figura: This is the primary component of our library. it is equivalent to html's <Form>
+Figura: This is the primary component of our library. it is equivalent to html's form

 - Being the main component that will wrap all of Figura's other components, we require that you pass a unique figuraID to this component.
 This ID needs to be unique especially when utilizing multiple Figura forms throughout your application.
 This ID tells Figura which form the user is interacting with, and allows us to maintain a single source of truth for form state throughout your application.
 - This component accepts 2 seperate props which are responsible for submitting your form.
 The first method is 'endpoint'; when using this prop you would simply pass a function which calls an API to submit your form.
 The second method is the common html variant 'onSubmit'; when using this prop you can call a custom function that you create to handle form submission.